 Jewelry for women is limited to a watch with a second hand, wedding band, and one pair of small stud type earrings.
 The stud earring must not exceed the ear lobe(s).
 Jewelry for men is limited to a watch with a second hand and wedding band.
-No other jewelry, piercing, or gauges are allowed to be worn in the clinical setting, while administering patient care, or during simulation lab time.
+No other jewelry, piercing to include lip, eye, nose, tongue, etc., or gauges are allowed to be worn in class or the clinical setting, while administering patient care, or during simulation lab time.
 If there are any questions, students are to contact their clinical instructor prior to clinical experience.